edysegura/edysegura/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💼 &nbsp; Fullstack Software Engineer becoming a Full Cycle Software Engineer
+- 💼 &nbsp; I'm a Fullstack Software Engineer enthusiastic to develop solutions that make people's life easier!

 <br/>